mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-So, if we want to use the combination operator, `|+|` made available by the monoid instance, we can rewrite the previous example as follows:
+So, if we want to use the combination operator `|+|`, made available by the monoid instance, we can rewrite the previous example as follows:

 ```scala
 def findActorsByInitialLetterUsingFragmentsAndMonoids(initialLetter: String): IO[List[Actor]] = {